rgbalex/rgbalex/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-by-crips.svg)](https://forthebadge.com)

-~~Computer Science student by day~~ Software Developer by night; Jira appreciator with Agile values
+Engineer by day, Software Developer by night.

 Experience encompassing all elements of development from Scrum to Agile, embedded development to webservers and microservices, GitHub Enterprise to Bitbucket, and from Blazor and WASM or Python right back down to C. Always ready to learn.

-I ❤️ Jetbrains IDEA Software :)
+NEW: Now with experience at large engineering firm, with practised knowledge of engineering lifecycle.

 > [!NOTE]
-> Developing in my spare time has currently taken a backseat thanks to my time spent working on university projects and coursework.
-Have also spent time working with ETAS Ltd, and Bosch inbetween university stints.
+> Software development is not 100% in scope of my current role, but I take all the time I can at work to delve into the technical.

 > [!IMPORTANT]
 > Most current experience include: